lucafilippodangelo/SS_CA3_BitcoinBlockchainViewer/README.md

     ![Flow](ReadmeImages/UI_006.png)

     Some use cases around blocks:
     - In green, most recent block will be rendered at the top.
 At the moment UI keeps in browser memory info for last 3 blocks received.
-Example: when the forth is received the oldest is overriden.
+Example: after running the application, when the forth one is received the oldest(first received) is overriden.
     - In Yellow, by clicking in a row transaction is possible to see transaction details.
-Payload is trimmed due to memory efficiency, at the moment the app is not using a DB.
+Payload is trimmed for memory efficiency and allow fluent UX navigation, at the moment the app is not using a DB, I though it was out of scope for this CA to implement a more refined async solution using redus or a document DB.
-    - In Blue, each block can be independently paginated by buttons up/down or by selecting the specific page from dropdown.
+    - In Blue, each block can be independently be paginated by buttons up/down or by selecting the specific page from dropdown.
         - the front end keeps memory of transactions for which details are displayed.
 As an example if in page 1 I click on row 3 to see transaction details, then I jump to page 3, then jump back on page one, page one will be rendered with details for row 3 expanded.
-Pretty cool I know :)
+This mechanism works independently between blocks.

     ![Flow](ReadmeImages/UI_007.png)

     It's possible to use multi browser, multi tabs.
-A web app was created on purpose, allow flexibility, use browser memory, and gain from bootstrap out of the box benefits when it comes of resizing, be mobile friendly etc..
+The web app and in general the net split with back end was implemented on purpose, allow flexibility, use browser memory, and gain from bootstrap out of the box benefits when it comes of resizing, be mobile friendly etc..

     ![Flow](ReadmeImages/UI_008.png)